 This course focuses on social welfare policy in the United States.
 It traces the development of and social attitudes toward major U.S. social welfare programs for the poor, the elderly, families, and other vulnerable and marginalized groups.
 We will examine both theoretical and practical issues, including the values and beliefs that have influenced public policy.
 We will examine a range of social welfare policies in the US that address specific social problems, and examine both the strengths and weaknesses of the programs in light of addressing structural inequalities including those related to race, ethnicity, gender, and SES.
 (For more information, contact Dr. Debbie Potter.)

-The voluntarism course introduces students to issues and topics related to voluntary and nonprofit activity.
-In addition to class material and course assignments, each student is required to serve an internship with an organization that is at least partially dependent on voluntary contributions of time and/or funds.
-Internship experiences should familiarize students with the daily operations of an organization, as well as providing information to be analyzed sociologically and allow them to apply their skills to an applied setting.
-It is an opportunity to explore a potential career and/or contribute to an organization that students see as serving an important function in society.
-Students are to serve an internship at an organization of their choosing, with the approval of the organization and the instructor.
-In the past, students have been involved in this service learning opportunity at a wide array of organizations.
-The voluntarism course meets as a regular class each week but also has, as one its requirements, 80 hours of volunteer work at a local organization.
-(For more information, contact Dr. Hiromi Taniguichi.)
+This course introduces students to community-based learning through classroom instruction and a volunteer or internship experience which connects students with local organizations and allows them to develop a greater understanding of social issues by applying their degrees.
+In addition to class material and course assignments, each student will be required to serve an internship or conduct volunteer work with an organization that is at least partially dependent on voluntary contributions of time and/or funds.
+These experiences are meant to familiarize students with the daily operations of an organization, as well as providing information to be analyzed sociologically and allow them to apply their skills to an applied setting, as well as serve as an opportunity to explore a potential career and/or contribute to an organization that students see as serving an important function in society.
+(For more information, contact Dr. Jonetta Weber.)